jempio/osuTopPlayerData/README.md

 **Which players in 2017 are still in the top 100 in 2023?**

 - Only one player has surpassed Garry Kasparob in peak ELO rating, Magnus Carlsen.
+- idke, ryuk, aricin, and due to inactivity a players like vaxei, and bubbleman would also be here.

 **How many top players in 2023 have now surpassed the pp value of Cookiezi who was rank 1 in 2017?**